How To Clean Beeswax Wraps

 - How to get out a stain

 Stains happen and when they do just follow above and really work at the stain.
-You can use a little extra soup and a wash rag.
+You can use a little extra soap and a wash rag.
 You might have to work a little bit extra on the stain but it should come out.

 - Store wax wraps away from heated areas

 Wax wraps can be stored in many different places, but like many things in your kitchen you want to keep these away from hot areas.
-Keep wax wraps away from your oven so the wax does not melt.
+Keep wax wraps away from your oven so the wax does not re-melt.
 Similarly, do not microwave wax wraps.